jeremmfr/terraform-provider-junos/docs/resources/bgp_group.md

 - **name** (Required, String, Forces new resource)
   Name of group.
 - **routing_instance** (Optional, String, Forces new resource)
-  Routing instance for bgp protocol.
+  Routing instance for bgp protocol if not root level.
   Need to be `default` or name of routing instance.
   Defaults to `default`.
 - **type** (Optional, String, Forces new resource)